 We had two or three waiters.
 I lost count.
 One brought butter, another brought a breadstick, another brought water.
 Our menus were on the app.
 I had shrimp cocktail (four tiny shrimp), a Caesar salad and dry salmon from which I scraped Emeril’s BBQ sauce.
 G had a salad and chicken breast.
 This is truck stop food and atmosphere.
 It’s certainly not fancy and it’s not plentiful but I guess you’re supposed to fill yourself up with fried food at one of the other restaurants on board.
 I thought longingly of Peter and Matthew and our table for two by a window in the Concerto Dining Room.

-But the real treat was when I saw lights on the walls of the restaurant start to change colors and someone announced it was party time and people cheered and applauded and they stopped dinner service (please, can I have my entree first?) and the waiters danced around wearing flamenco jackets and the little girl at a table near us was so excited she stood on a chair and danced and people clapped and the lights flashed and changed colors and the couple next to us never stopped eating their salads or even looked up, and, Lord have mercy, this is a different kind of cruise.
+But the real treat was when I saw lights on the walls of the restaurant start to change colors and someone announced it was show time and people cheered and applauded and they stopped dinner service (please, can I have my entree first?) and the waiters danced around wearing flamenco jackets and the little girl at a table near us was so excited she stood on a chair and danced and people clapped and the lights flashed and changed colors and the couple next to us never stopped eating their salads or even looked up, and, Lord have mercy, this is a different kind of cruise.

 We went to one of two comedians performing last night, skipped production show Dear Future Husband (will we get a chance to see it again?
 I have no idea but my head was about to explode and I was in full retreat by 9pm).